MIC-DKFZ/radtract/README.md

 ## Examples

-A complete pipeline example can be found in example.ipynb
+A complete pipeline example can be found in [example.ipynb](https://github.com/MIC-DKFZ/radtract/blob/main/example.ipynb).

 Further examples can be found in the RadTract test script `tests\test_radtract.py`.
 Test data is included in `tests\test_data`.